katya-kalugina/katya-kalugina/README.md

 **Academic & Research**
-- Designed and led the academic program 'Law.
+- Designed and lead the academic program 'Law.
 Data.
 AI' and the professional course 'AI Governance: regulation and compliance'.

 ---